aflin/rampart_docs/source/sql-set.rst

     unoptimized portion of a Metamorph index by issuing the SQL ``set ignorenewlist = 1;`` or ``sql.set({ignoreNewList:true});``.
 If you have a continually changing dataset, and the index is frequently updated then the default of processing the unoptimized portion is probably correct.
     If the data tends to change in large batches, followed by a reoptimization of the index then the large batch can cause significant processing overhead.
 In that case it may be wise to enable the ``ignoreNewList`` option.
-If the option is enable then records that have been updated in the batch will not be found with Metamorph queries until the index has been optimized.
+If the option is enabled then records that have been updated in the batch will not be found with Metamorph queries until the index has been optimized.